Whitemarsh Township, Pennsylvania

-Whitemarsh Township is a Home rule municipality in Montgomery County, Pennsylvania, United States.
+Whitemarsh Township is a home-rule township in Montgomery County, Pennsylvania, United States.
 It retains its former classification of "Township" in its official name despite being a home rule municipality.
-The population was 17,349 at the 2010 census.
-Whitemarsh is adjacent to the neighborhood of Andorra in the Roxborough section of Philadelphia, and is bordered in Montgomery County by Springfield, Upper Dublin, Whitpain, and Plymouth townships, and by Conshohocken Borough.
-It is also bordered by the Schuylkill River, which separates it from Lower Merion Township.
-Communities within Whitemarsh Township include: Barren Hill; Lafayette Hill; part of Miquon, which straddles Whitemarsh and Springfield townships, Spring Mill; part of Plymouth Meeting (which straddles Whitemarsh and Plymouth townships); and part of Fort Washington, some of which is in Whitemarsh, but which is chiefly in Upper Dublin Township.
+The population was 19,707 at the 2020 census.
+Whitemarsh is adjacent to the neighborhood of Andorra in the Roxborough section of Philadelphia, and is bordered in Montgomery County by Springfield, Upper Dublin, Whitpain, and Plymouth townships, Conshohocken, and the Schuylkill River, which separates it from Lower Merion Township.

+Communities in Whitemarsh Township include Barren Hill, Lafayette Hill, part of Miquon, which straddles Whitemarsh and Springfield townships, Spring Mill, part of Plymouth Meeting, which straddles Whitemarsh and Plymouth townships, and part of Fort Washington, some of which is in Whitemarsh, but which is chiefly in Upper Dublin Township.

 History

-Whitemarsh was originally inhabited by the Lenni Lenape tribe of Native Americans.
+Whitemarsh was originally inhabited by the Lenape tribe of Native Americans.
 It was first settled by European colonists in 1683.
 At that time, Whitemarsh was part of a tract of land that Major Jasper Farmar had purchased from William Penn.
 Farmar died shortly thereafter, before making the voyage across the ocean to settle on his newly purchased land.
 But his widow and family, with servants, sailed to Philadelphia in 1685, and established their homestead on the part of their land that lay in nearby Fort Washington.
-After the Widow Farmar died (sometime in the 1690s), her son Edward began to sell 100- to 200-acre parcels of their Whitemarsh land to Quakers and German immigrants.
+After Farmar's widow died in the 1690s, her son Edward began to sell 100- to 200-acre parcels of their Whitemarsh land to Quakers and German immigrants.

-In 1686, the discovery of limestone in Oreland (which extends across nearby Springfield and Upper Dublin townships), and subsequent discoveries of limestone in the township itself, drew new settlers to Whitemarsh.
+In 1686, limestone was discovered in Oreland, which extends across nearby Springfield and Upper Dublin townships.
+The subsequent discovery of limestone in the township itself drew new settlers to Whitemarsh.
 In 1704, Whitemarsh Township was incorporated.
 At that time, it was located in Philadelphia County.
 In 1784, Montgomery County was created, and Whitemarsh was made part of it, becoming one of the new county's 28 original communities.
-Throughout the 1600s and 1700s, Whitemarsh was characterized by large English estates and by its famous limestone quarries.
+Throughout the 17th and 18th centuries, Whitemarsh was characterized by large English estates and its famed limestone quarries.

 During the American Revolutionary War, both the Battle of White Marsh and the Battle of Barren Hill took place within the township.